 This course is an overview of the teaching and preaching ministry of the church.
-Attention is given to developing lessons and sermons based on sound exeges of Scripture, with an emphasis on the theological and philosophical basis for teaching and preaching.
+Attention is given to developing lessons and sermons based on sound exegesis of Scripture, with an emphasis on the theological and philosophical basis for teaching and preaching.

-Prerequisites: COM 120, BIB 220
+Offered: each semester; Prerequisites: COM 120, BIB 220